ethaaalpha/ft_linear_regression/README.md

 Where **a is the slope of the function** and **b is the intercept**.

 ### Cost function
-To find the bets values of our linear fonction, we are going to make predictions and compare it to the actual value (dataset).
+To find the best values of our linear fonction, we are going to make predictions and compare it to the actual value (dataset).
 We will calculate the distance between the two points:
 This is the euclidian distance formula $\sqrt{(x_2-x_1)^2 + (y_2-y_1)^2}$, since we will only use the Y axis we do not care about X, it can be simplified to $\sqrt{(y_2-y_1)^2}$.

 We also do not need to keep the **sqrt** to reduce cost of calculation.
 It will be the square error defined by $(y_2-y_1)^2$

-Now we have the row formula but we might replace those values by the real ones:  $(f(x_i) - y_i)^2$ Where $f(x_i)$ represent the "predicted value" and $y_i$ the real one.
+Now we have the row formula but we might replace those values by the real ones:  $(f(x_i) - y_i)^2$
+Where $f(x_i)$ represent the "predicted value" and $y_i$ the real one.

 This is the error for $i$, but now we need to to calculate the sum of all the erros made by the program for all the dataset (for each points).